Skip to content

 Deployment Recommendations

-• Disabled by default as enabling it requires configuration
+• Disabled by default as enabling it requires additional configuration

 • Element mobile apps by default rely on a cloud-hosted push gateway from Element which can just be used